 - Online health portal

 We want to make your experience as seamless and stress-free as possible.
-You can use our secure online portal, My Health at Vanderbilt, to contact your care team 24/7, schedule appointments, manage medications and access your medical records.
+You can contact your care team directly by phone or use our secure online portal, My Health at Vanderbilt, to send messages, schedule appointments, manage medications and access your medical records.

 - Yellow fever vaccine

 The Vanderbilt Travel Clinic is the only one in Middle Tennessee providing this important vaccine.
 Travelers may not enter certain countries without proof of yellow fever immunization.

 Our full-time PrEP clinic, which serves people at risk of contracting HIV, goes beyond dispensing a prescription.
 We take a holistic view of your sexual health.